Children's Rights

 • Bianca of Savoy, Duchess of Milan, was thirteen when she was married to Galeazzo II Visconti in 1350) (and fourteen when she gave birth to a son)

-• Lady Margaret Beaufort Margaret was married to John de la Pole.
-The wedding was held when she was no more than three years old.
+• Lady Margaret Beaufort Margaret was married to John de la Pole when she was no more than three years old.
 (A Papal dispensation was granted on 18 August 1450 because the spouses were too closely related.).
 Three years later, the marriage was dissolved.
 She was twelve when she married 24-year old Edmund Tudor on 1 November 1455.
+Edmund died soon afterwards leaving her a seven-month pregnant thirteen-year-old widow.

 • Caterina Sforza was betrothed aged nine to Girolamo Riariomarried in 1473.
 The marriage was consummated four years later.